Essential Sant Mat

 This example might help us to understand why the same inner spiritual path can be taught by a true teacher using different words and different concepts according to time, place, and audience.
 It also explains why there’s no short cut, no substitute for meditation.
 Meditation is a learning process for me, for the disciple.
 It is meant to benefit me, to transform my way of knowing.
 Therefore, I have to engage with the process myself.
 However arduous it is, however inadequate I feel, however long it may take, I cannot delegate that learning process to the master or to anyone else – and nothing can take the place of meditation.The essential truths

 When we study the teachings through words on a page, we are learning the “a,b,c” of Sant Mat.
 We may understand that the path is a path of meditation, even if we don’t fully appreciate what meditation means.
 When we encounter a true teacher we may come to know from that master’s demeanour, words and character that the master really does have something to give us that is more valuable than the most precious diamond – and we may sense that this is what we really want.
-Initiation then gives us our spiritual homework – at least two and a half hours meditation every day, according to the instructions given at the time of initiation.
+Initiation then gives us our spiritual homework – at least two and a half hours meditation every day.

 However, it is only through experience, through the practice of meditation, that we will learn to cope with the inevitable ups and downs in our relationship with the path.
 It is only by following the vegetarian diet, avoiding drugs and alcohol and living a clean moral life that we gradually come to understand how this way of life benefits us and makes meditation possible.
 It is only when we are engaging in regular daily meditation practice despite our busy lives or challenging circumstances that we appreciate the practical value of reading spiritual literature and listening to satsangs.
 And at the same time we come to understand that these outer activities, helpful as they may be, can never be a substitute for meditation.